Couverture Chocolate is the Best Organic Dark Chocolate for eating plain and in chocolate recipes.

-- Organic Chocolate
+- Organic Dark Couverture Chocolate

 Tempering Chocolate | Couverture Chocolate

-Couverture chocolate like our USDA certified organic dark and milk chocolate is by far the easiest chocolate to temper.
+Couverture chocolate like our USDA certified dark and milk chocolate is by far the easiest chocolate to temper.
 In fact, tempering chocolate is made altogether easy with our couverture chocolate buttons, thanks to the fact that this chocolate has a high amount of cocoa butter compared to regular chocolate.
 The higher concentration of pure cocoa butter found in our couverture chocolate makes it more fluid when melted and increases the total amount of cocoa solids, therefore making it easier chocolate to temper.

 How To Temper Chocolate

-At our Santa Barbara Chocolate shop, we make available a wide variety of USDA organic chocolate products suitable for both baking and professional confectionary production.
+At our Santa Barbara Chocolate shop, we make available a wide variety of gourmet chocolate products suitable for both baking and professional confectionery production.
 While chocolate doesn’t really need too much preparation when used in muffin and cake baking, or even if you are making sauces or glazes, but if you’re dipping chocolate fruit or truffles, you may want to temper the chocolate so it sets up hard and with shine.
 Tempering isn’t required if you dip and then chill the chocolates right away.
 The shock cooling will set up your chocolate truffles and chocolate dipped fruit.
 But if you need shelf stability for a chocolate shop, please temper the couverture chocolate and get the best results.
 Here’s the easy way to temper chocolate: TEMPERING CHOCOLATE (click link).